-More than 10% of people in the United States deal with a substance abuse disorder each year.
+More than 10% of people in the United States deal with a substance abuse disorder or co-occurring disorder each year.
 Addiction and substance abuse disorders can affect anyone, regardless of age, gender, background, or education.
 The cause of addiction is unknown, which means that anyone is at risk of developing a substance abuse disorder when using drugs or alcohol.
 Because addiction is a disease, treatment professionals use several approaches to help individuals heal and recovery.
 Among these approaches are evidence-based and holistic treatments.
 Each treatment is utilized during substance abuse treatment and is often used together.
 Here at Northern Illinois Recovery Center, our experienced and compassionate team of counselors, therapists, and medical professionals routinely use addiction counseling to improve recovery outcomes.
 However, many may wonder what addiction counseling is?

 Drugs and alcohol impact each person differently.
 Although there are similarities and overlap in withdrawal symptoms, triggers, underlying causes for use, and each individual’s own physiology, there is no single, one-size-fits-all approach to treatment.
 Thus, working alongside clients, we develop a plan of treatment to meet the individual’s unique needs and goals.
 Once treatment is complete, we offer extensive addiction aftercare to help clients not just find sobriety but also make it lasting.